 With 26 years of experience in the financial services industry, Jane believes that everyone can benefit from financial advice and investment planning.
 She thinks that working with a seasoned and well- grounded financial planner is not only imperative, but also essential.
 Jane feels that it is always the wisest course of action to obtain experienced and objective guidance from a planner who exercises fiduciary responsibility to the client by placing the client’s interests above that of his/ her own.

 Jane’s responsibilities include client relationship management, account maintenance, new business processing, office systems upkeep, and marketing implementation.
 She strives to give special attention to every client by letting him or her know that they are valued and their individual needs are important.

 Jane graduated cum laude from Radford University with a Bachelors of Science degree in 1981.
-In addition to being an active member of the First United Methodist Church, Jane enjoys assisting in various community functions throughout the New River Valley and is a member of the Financial Planning Association.
+In addition to being an active member of the First United Methodist Church, Jane enjoys assisting in various community functions throughout the New River Valley.